-D. Transferable skills - able to:

-- 1. communicate effectively including using IT

-- 2. work as part of a team

-- 3. be self-motivated

-- 4. manage time

-- 5. develop CPD discipline

-- 6. develop a capacity for independent thought

-The use of IT is embedded throughout the course.
+D. Transferable skills - able to: Teaching/learning methods and strategies communicate effectively including using IT work as part of a team be self-motivated manage time develop CPD discipline develop a capacity for independent thought The use of IT is embedded throughout the course.
 The distance learning aspect of the course encourages self-motivation and time management and, due to the fact that most students are already in employment, it encourages the development of good CPD practice.
 Team working is difficult to encourage with this type of course but local study groups are encouraged and group exercises at face-to-face sessions are undertaken.

-Communication in the written form is assessed by assignments and examinations.
+Assessment Communication in the written form is assessed by assignments and examinations.
 The ability for independent thought is assessed in the project.
-The other skills are not directly assessed but their effective use will improve performance in modules
+The other skills are not directly assessed but their effective use will improve performance in modules.